 Guy lives in Ohio with his wife, his three teenage sons, and an entire wall of games.

-Hasan Savran is a BI Architect at Progressive Insurance.
+Hasan Savran is Microsoft Data Platform MVP.
+He works at Progressive Insurance as BI Architect.
 He has a unique 13 year background in Information Technology and Business Intelligence systems.
 He is a Microsoft Certified Solutions Developer and the Vice President of PASS North Ohio Local Group.
 Hasan is a frequent speaker at SQL Saturdays and he is active member of the HTML5 and WebAssembly W3C groups.
 Hasan likes to write about SQL Server, Azure Cosmos DB, C#, and CSS in his blog. (https://h-savran.blogspot.com/)

 Wednesday, 8:30 AM - 4:30 PM